StellR7/Madam_President/README.md

 Currently, the code has been done by Github user StellR7, with writing done by a variety of discord users and 'The Campaign Trail' enthusiasts.

+This Mod is an exploration of what if Hillary Clinton, and Tim Kaine, became President and Vice President of the United States in 2016.

-This code is not yet licensed in any fashion.
+The code and writing is not yet licensed in any fashion.

 You may use this code to your leisure!